 When it comes to software testing, AI can be implemented into your testing initiatives to increase efficiency.
-And while “AI in testing” is a buzzy phrase that may prompt some skepticism, it can provide real value and streamline your testing efforts.
+And while “AI in testing” is a buzz phrase that may prompt skepticism or concern, it can provide real value and streamline your testing efforts.

 But what exactly is AI, where is it headed, and how can it optimize software testing?
 Keep reading to find out.

 Artificial Intelligence is a system with increasingly self-learning capabilities that can supplement human cognition and activities.
 It does this by understanding the environment, solving human problems, and performing human tasks.

 For example, Google Maps uses AI to monitor traffic patterns and predict the best routes for you to take.
 Netflix uses machine learning (a subset of AI) to power its recommendation algorithm, which suggests shows suited to your preferences.
 ChatGPT is a generative AI chatbot tool using deep learning (a subset of machine learning) to generate humanlike responses to questions.
 It can be used in thousands of ways, and we’re only starting to discover how best to apply it and where its limitations are.

 AI systems like these all operate by feeding data into intelligent algorithms that learn and improve by analyzing patterns within the data.
 And the more data these algorithms receive, the better they get at understanding the environment and predicting patterns.
 These systems also can be trained to perform both simple and complex tasks, depending on pattern matching algorithms.

 There’s a looming fear AI will take over our jobs … and then the world.
 And while this makes for a great movie plot, the reality isn’t so scary.
 Human testing assisted by AI is still the best practice and will remain that way for the foreseeable future.